orbs-network/staking-wallet/README.md

    ```
   This will start a [Ganache](https://www.trufflesuite.com/ganache) local network that will keep running until stopped (You might want to use a separate terminal for this).

-* Compile and deploy the contracts to your local Ganache
+* Deploy the ORBS contracts (from the ORBS test-driver) to your local Ganache
     ```
     cd ./ganach-env
-    npm run compile-and-deploy
+    npm run deploy-driver
    ```
     Wait for the contracts to be deployed and proceed to the next step.